 High Wine is not a specific food, but it is certainly an awesome Dutch food experience.
 Every day at 4:30pm, The Dylan Hotel in Amsterdam hosts this refined four-course pairing.
 The expertly-crafted bites (each course is appetizer-size) are paired with four complementing wines from around the world.
 The result is astounding.
 From pheasant paired with Montepulciano d’Abruzzo to chocolate goodness alongside an Austrian Spatlese dessert wine, everything strikes the perfect note.

 Poffertjes (puffy pancakes)

-Puffy pancakes (known as poffertjes in the Netherlands) are one of my favorite Dutch food discoveries.
+Puffy pancakes (known as poffertjes in the Netherlands) are one of my favorite Dutch breakfast discoveries.
 These simple, fluffy treats are made with yeast and buckwheat flour and then topped with the perfect combination of butter, powdered sugar, and syrup.

 Apparently, they’re a child’s snack during most of the year, except for the Christmas holidays when adults join in.
 I don’t know why the tradition varies based on the time of year, but if I lived in the Netherlands (and didn’t have to worry about the size of my pants), I would eat them as often as possible.

 You might gather that the Dutch love their pancakes.
 And I’m with them on that!
 Unlike the small poffertjes, pannekoeken are dinner-plate-sized specialties.
 Traditionally, they are eaten with a type of syrup called treacle, but you can find them served with any number of things at any time of the day.
 The gem in the photo above is from dinner at Amsterdam’s The Pancake Bakery—a delicious option made with bacon, cheese, and mushrooms.